bokajgd/CDS-Visual-Analytics/W3-Histogram-Comparisons/README.md

 pip install -r requirements.txt
 ```
 <br>
-It is highly recommended to create a virtual environment for the folder before installing the requirements and running the script.
+It is highly recommended that one creates a virtual environment for the folder before installing the requirements and running the script.

 # License
 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]